Who should apply for graduate study?

 The Department prefers to admit students who have had at least three, and preferably more, years of Russian language, as well as related coursework.
 (Applicants who have had fewer than three years of Russian but who have intensive knowledge of other Slavic languages may also be considered; please contact the Graduate Studies Chair for further information.)

 Prospective students applying to study literature and cultural studies should have a background in this area equivalent to an undergraduate major or minor.
-Likewise, prospective students applying to study linguistics should have a background in linguistic theory.
+Likewise, prospective students applying to study linguistics should have a background equivalent to an undergraduate major or minor in linguistic theory.

-Candidates for admission should give evidence of academic excellence and intellectual promise, as measured by criteria such as undergraduate grades, scores on the verbal and writing portion of the Graduate Record Examination (GRE), evaluations in letters of recommendation, and the quality of the writing sample.
+Candidates for admission should give evidence of academic excellence and intellectual promise, as measured by criteria such as undergraduate grades, scores on the Graduate Record Examination (GRE), evaluations in letters of recommendation, and the quality of the writing sample.
 We are particularly concerned with the candidate's undergraduate performance in Russian and/or other Slavic languages and in related subjects.

 M.A. admissions and Ph.D. admissions